Camillo Golgi: Awards and legacy

-Golgi, together with Santiago Ramón y Cajal, received the Nobel Prize in Physiology or Medicine in 1906 for his studies of the structure of the nervous system.
 In 1900 he was named senator by King Umberto I. In 1913 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
 He received honorary doctorates from the University of Cambridge, University of Geneva, Kristiania University College, National and Kapodistrian University of Athens, and Paris-Sorbonne University.
 In 1994, the European Community commemorated him with postage stamps.

 Monuments in Pavia

 In Pavia several landmarks stand as Golgi's memory.